balderasmx2/conductor-nemoclaw/README.md

 1. Scans a folder of MP4/MOV files
 2. Runs ffprobe on each file to extract technical specs
 3. Diagnoses issues: wrong resolution, wrong fps, wrong audio, short clips
-4. Computes a SHA-256 hash per file — tamper-evident provenance fingerprint
-5. Identifies which AI tool generated each clip from filename patterns
-6. Generates a JSON + PDF report with actionable diagnosis per file
+4. Generates a JSON + PDF report with actionable diagnosis per file
-7. All inside a sandboxed OpenShell environment (Landlock + seccomp + netns)
+5. All inside a sandboxed OpenShell environment (Landlock + seccomp + netns)

 ---